Delaware Stonewall Political Action Committee

 Section 2.
 To achieve this mission Delaware Stonewall Political Action Committee will work to help candidates at local, state, and national levels who reflect the needs and desires of the lesbian, gay, bisexual and transgender community, by endorsements of and contributions to candidates who support our mission.
 We shall hold fund-raising activities to enhance our ability to assist candidates.

 Section 3.
-Delaware Stonewall Political Action Committee shall maintain a platform enunciating priorities consistent with the goals stated in Section 2 above.
+Delaware Stonewall Political Action Committee’s platform shall be enunciated by the Board, reflecting the organization’s priorities consistent with the goals stated in Section 2 above, by and through the endorsement process.

 Section 1.
 The elected officers of Delaware Stonewall Political Action Committee shall be a President, Vice President for Political Action, Secretary, and Treasurer.
-Elected officials shall take office immediately following their election and shall hold office for two (2) years or until their successors are elected.
-All elected and appointed positions are open only to individuals who declare Delaware as their primary residence.
+Elected officials shall take office immediately following their election and shall hold office until their second regularly scheduled organizational meeting , at which point they may stand for re-election or allow a successor to be elected.
+All elected and appointed positions are open only to individuals who declare Delaware as their primary residence and are members of Delaware Stonewall PAC.

 Section 2.
 Duties of Officers

-C. Secretary.
-The Secretary shall keep minutes and records of the organization; maintain the membership list, and list of supporters; shall act as Treasurer in the absence or inability of the Treasurer; and shall have the traditional role carried out by secretaries.
+- Secretary.
+The Secretary shall keep minutes and records of the organization, including records on all votes cast by each member and Executive Board member; maintain the membership list, and list of supporters; shall act as Treasurer in the absence or inability of the Treasurer; and shall have the traditional role carried out by secretaries.

-D. Treasurer.
-The Treasurer shall maintain the financial records of the organization; receive and disburse funds of the organization; prepare an annual budget of anticipated revenues and expenses; provide addenda to the budget as required or necessary; report the financial status of the organization to the Executive Board on a regular basis; make an annual report to the membership; prepare and submit all required Political Action Committee reports on a timely basis; and provide all information necessary for periodic audits as may be directed by the Executive Board.
+- Treasurer.
+The Treasurer shall maintain the financial records of the organization; receive and disburse funds of the organization; report the financial status of the organization to the Executive Board on a regular basis; make an annual report to the membership; prepare and submit all required Political Action Committee reports on a timely basis; and provide all information necessary for periodic audits as may be directed by the Executive Board.

 Section 1.
-In addition to the officers enumerated in Article III, there shall be one to three additional members elected at the annual meeting to serve on the Executive Board.
-Every effort shall be made to assure that all constituency groups are included on the Executive Board, and that each one of the State’s subdivisions is included.
+Officers enumerated in Article IV and three additional Board members, all elected by a majority-vote by all members present at the regularly scheduled organizational meeting, shall serve as the Executive Board of Delaware Stonewall PAC.
+Every effort shall be made to assure that all constituency groups are included on the Executive Board, and that each one of the State’s counties is represented.

 Section 1.
 An Audit Committee of not less than three (3) members in good standing may be appointed prior to the time of the Board Elections by the Executive Board to review the financial records of the organization, its income and expenditures since the previous audit, and make a report of its findings at the next meeting of the Executive Board.